November 9, 2024

 • available in wide

+I've owned several X Ultras over the years and sold a ton of these boots at Backcountry and Appalachian Outdoors.
 The X Ultra 4 Mid almost matches the stability of a mid-weight hiking boot while not weighing too much more than a trail running shoe.
 That's Salomon's secret sauce: better support at a lighter weight than most brands.
 The X Ultra 4 is not as tall as many mids, but its sturdy chassis offers torsional rigidity and lateral stability to add some foot and ankle protection.
 It also features a waterproof and breathable GORE-TEX membrane and aggressive climbing lugs and braking lugs for excellent traction on steep trails with mud, snow, gravel, or scree.
 This boot weighs about a half pound less than the average hiking boot.
 It's a versatile, lightweight hiking boot than can handle steeper trails as well as easy to moderate hikes.

 Best Fit